 Question

-How do I use Google Groups as a support address?
+Why can I not use Google Groups as a support address?

 Answer

-To set up Google Groups as a support address, you need to be a Google Workspace administrator and a Zendesk Support administrator.
+Setting up Google Groups as a support address requires a Google Workspace administrator and a Zendesk Support administrator account.

 To set up within the G Suite admin console

-- Navigate to the Google Workspace Admin Console, while logged in as Admin, and click More controls.
+- Navigate to the Google Workspace Admin Console, while logged in as Admin > click More controls.
 Next, click the Google Groups icon at the bottom of the page.

-- Select the Group or email that you are adding as a support address, and click Manage users info.
+- Select the group or email that you are adding as a support address, click Manage users info.

-- Remove the footer by going to Group Settings in the upper right of the page.
-Then, on the left under Settings, click Email options and unselect the Email footer option.
+- Remove the footer by going to Group Settings > under Settings, click Email options > unselect the Email footer option.

 - In Basic Permissions, make sure that the setting POST is set to Public.